Project Cal-WellA project to promote mental health awareness and wellness among California's kindergarten through twelfth grade students.

 - ABC Unified School District

 - Garden Grove Unified School District

 - San Diego County Office of Education

-A key component of Project Cal-Well is to deliver free Youth Mental Health First Aid (YMHFA) training to district and school staff statewide.
+A key component of Project Cal-Well is to deliver Youth Mental Health First Aid (YMHFA) training to district and school staff statewide, at no cost.
 YMHFA is a research-based curriculum created upon the medical first aid model.
-It is designed to provide parents, family members, caregivers, teachers, school staff, neighbors, and other caring adults with skills to help a youth who may be experiencing a mental health or addiction challenge or is in crisis.
-YMHFA participants learn to recognize signs and symptoms of youth in emotional distress, initiate and offer help, and connect the youth to professional care through a five-step action plan.
+It is designed to provide parents, family members, caregivers, teachers, school staff, neighbors, and other caring adults with skills to help a school-age child or youth who may be experiencing emotional distress, the onset of a mental illness, addiction challenge or who may be in crisis.
+YMHFA participants learn to recognize signs and symptoms of children and youth in emotional distress, initiate and offer help, and connect the youth to professional care through a five-step action plan.